Elizabeth S. Anderson

 Fax: (734) 763-8071

-I am Arthur F. Thurnau Professor and John Rawls Collegiate Professor of Philosophy and Women's Studies.
-I teach courses in ethics, social and political philosophy, philosophy of the social sciences, and feminist theory.
-Within these fields, my research has focused on democratic theory, equality in political philosophy and American law, racial integration, the ethical limits of markets, theories of value and rational choice (alternatives to consequentialism and economic theories of rational choice), the philosophies of John Stuart Mill and John Dewey, and feminist epistemology and philosophy of science.
+I am Arthur F. Thurnau Professor, John Dewey Distinguished University Professor of Philosophy and Women's & Gender Studies, and Max Shaye Professor of Public Philosophy.
+I teach courses in ethics, social and political philosophy, political economy, philosophy of the social sciences, and feminist theory.
+My research focuses on democratic theory, equality in political philosophy and American law, racial integration, the ethical limits of markets, the philosophy of work, theories of value and rational choice (alternatives to consequentialism and economic theories of rational choice), pragmatism, social epistemology, and feminist epistemology and philosophy of science.
+I am currently working on the history of egalitarianism and challenges to creating a society of equals.
+I designed and was the first Director of the Program in Philosophy, Politics, and Economics.

 Research